Federated Learning of Generative Image Priors for MRI Reconstruction: Results

 \subsubsection{Domain shifts in the imaging operator}

-We also evaluated reconstruction performance under additional domain shifts due to the imaging operator.
-In this case, domain shifts were due to mismatched acceleration rates between the training and test sets (e.g., training at 3x, testing at 6x).
-Table \ref{tab:cross_mc} lists PSNR and SSIM for competing methods.
-FedGIMP is the top performer among all methods, including the privacy-violating benchmarks (p$<$0.05), offering 7.2 dB PSNR, 2.7\% SSIM improvement over the second-best FL method.
-Representative reconstructions where models trained at R=3x were tested on 6x are displayed in Fig. \ref{fig:multicoil}.
-LORAKS images suffer from noise amplification, and conditional models yield notable blurriness compared to reference images.
+We also evaluated reconstruction performance under additional domain shifts due to mismatched imaging operators with different acceleration rates across the training-test sets (Table \ref{tab:cross_mc}).
+FedGIMP is the top performer among competing methods (p$<$0.05), except for GIMP that performs similarly.
+FedGIMP offers 6.93 dB PSNR, 4.45\% SSIM improvement over the second-best FL method.
+Representative reconstructions are shown in Fig. \ref{fig:multicoil}.
+LORAKS suffers from noise amplification, and conditional models yield notable blur and artifacts.
 In contrast, FedGIMP achieves high visual acuity while mitigating noise amplification.